Introduction: Why accessibility is crucial

 Alternative texts for images and videos

-Alt text Best Practices:
+Alt text best practice:

 <!-- Informative image: Describes the content -->